Interventions designed for established structures, teams to strengthen or a workshop to structure.

 Clarify what is acceptable, what must be reworked, and how to read quality more consistently.

-Set up a workstation, a method, an expected level and a transmission logic able to hold over time.
+Set up a workstation, a method, an expected result and a correction logic able to hold over time.

-Two frameworks depending on the scale of the need.
+Two formats depending on the scale of the need.

 The core does not change: start from the reality of the workshop and correct without dilution.
 What changes is the scope of the work to be done.